Skip to main content

 Nioh 3 is a single player and multiplayer hack and slash game.
 It was developed by KOEI TECMO GAMES CO., LTD. and was released on February 5, 2026.
 It received positive reviews from players.

-In the latest game in the dark samurai action RPG series "Nioh," you will need to use both Samurai and Ninja combat styles in your battles against formidable yokai as you explore a thrilling open world.
+In the third game in the dark samurai action RPG series Nioh, you will need to use both Samurai and Ninja combat styles in your battles against formidable yokai as you explore a thrilling open field.

 Skip User Reviews